/open · transparent metrics

 Page speed monitoring

-Track Core Web Vitals (LCP, FCP, CLS) via Google PageSpeed Insights with threshold alerts.
+Core Web Vitals (LCP, FCP, CLS) via Google PageSpeed Insights with threshold alerts.

 Done